mvitez/thnets/README.md

 ### int THCudaHalfFloat(int enable)

 Enables the use of 16 bit floats on CUDA.

+### THNETWORK *THCreateOpenCLNetwork(THNETWORK *net)

+Create a new network from the given network.
+The new network will use OpenCL.

+### int THOpenCLHalfFloat(int enable)

+Enables the use of 16 bit floats on OpenCL.

 ### int THProcessFloat(THNETWORK *network, float *data, int batchsize, int width, int height, float **result, int *outwidth, int *outheight)